chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 	    ...
     }

+**Note:** As of XL Release version 8.0.0, the maximum number of threads for the reporting database is configurable by changing the value of the `max-pool-size` parameter.
+The default value for the `max-pool-size` parameter is 10.

 If you use the TNSNames Alias syntax to connect to Oracle, you must specify where the driver can find the `TNSNAMES` file.
 For more information, refer to the Oracle documentation.